 John Knox was ordained a priest in the Roman Catholic Church in Scotland at the time when John Calvin began the Reformation of Geneva.
 The flames of the Reformation began to be kindled in Scotland in the heart and mind of Knox’s close friend George Wiseheart.
 Being on familiar terms with Edinburgh, the capital of Scotland, Wiseheart was chosen by King Henry the Eighth for going to Scotland and interceding for the hand in marriage of Mary Stuart, the infant “Queen of Scots,” with Edward, the infant son of the King of England.
 Wiseheart was an unwilling tool of King Henry in this matter and his action set Catholic Scotland against him.
 When Wiseheart was burned at the stake by Cardinal Beaton, the fires that consumed his body fired the heart of John Knox.
 From that hour he was the enemy of the Roman Catholic Church.
 Two years later, Beaton was assassinated by “parties unknown.”

 Then hell sent a close call for the Reformer in the person of Mary Queen of Scots.
-Mary’s mother was Mary of Guise, a French woman married to King James of Scotland.
+Mary’s mother was Mary of Guise, a French woman married to King James V of Scotland.
+As soon as Mary of Guise landed on Scottish soil, Knox fled fearing for his life.
 Knox bore a terrible hatred toward Mary of Guise.
-His book, The First Blast of the Trumpet Against the Monstrous Regiment of Women, had Mary Tudor, Mary of Guise, and Mary Queen of Scots, in mind.
-As soon as Mary Queen of Scots had landed on Scottish soil, Knox fled fearing for his life.
-Before long he returned to Scotland and sought a personal interview with the queen, then 20-years-old, “with intent to bring her heart to Jesus.”
+His book, The First Blast of the Trumpet Against the Monstrous Regiment of Women, had Mary Tudor Queen of England, Mary of Guise, and Mary Queen of Scots, in mind.
+Before long, two of the Marys were dead and Knox returned to Scotland and sought a personal interview with the remaining queen, then 20-years-old, “with intent to bring her heart to Jesus.”
 Mary then tried her hand at converting Knox back to Roman Catholicism – or the “Mother Church” – with bribes of political power.
 Stormy interviews followed, punctuated by “covenantal lawsuits” served up by Knox and his followers.

 In response to Knox’s imprecatory prayers, Mary Queen of Scots is reputed to have said: “I fear the prayers of John Knox more than all the assembled armies of Europe.”
 In response to the rising resistance of the Scottish Reformers, Mary fled Scotland and was later put to death by a court of English who had accused her of plotting to assassinate Elizabeth I. Knox was survived by the Scottish Covenanters, who drew up a compact in 1638 asserting their right, under God, to national sovereignty.